 It is one of the happiest Cultural Festivals in India which brings loads of joy to the people.
 It is celebrated over nine days.
 During these 9 days, The Goddess Kali is worshipped every day during the morning.
 Bhog being offered during the evening.
 In the evening one can also enjoy seeing various cultural events and dance programmes.
 Durga Puja is famous in Bengal all over India and Kolkata is one of the best places to celebrate this amazing festival in India.
 Dusserah is celebrated on the 10th day after Durga Puja.
 The effigy of Ravana is burnt on this day all over India to celebrate the victory of Lord Ram over Ravana.

 Read Also: List of Public Holidays In May

 It is an important festival of Hindu but this is the only festival which is celebrated by every religion, caste, and communities happily.
 At this day Lord Ram came back to his kingdom after 14 years exile.
 The people decorate beautiful diyas, electronic lights, and rangolis.
-They even wear new clothes during this day.
+They even wear new clothes during that day.
 There is a grand puja of Goddess Laxmi in the evening and crackers burnt at night which marks the end of the festival.
 Northern parts of India like Rajasthan, UP, Punjab, and Delhi celebrate this festival with full enthusiasm and joy.

 It is one of the biggest and widely religious festivals around India and the world not only for the Christians but among the other religions too.
 During this day Christians wear mew dresses and decorate the Christmas tree.
 People also wear Santa Claus dresses and distribute chocolates and gifts to the kids.
 Christmas is celebrated at Old Goa, Meghalaya and Cochin where churches are decorated so beautifully and one can witness the excitement on the streets.